 “My first album only had underground appearances.
 So what’s the outcome?
 I’m still an underground lyricist.
 And fame don’t even capture what my interest is, I’m halfway to famous, halfway away from infamous“

-Ironically the first line, “my first album…,” is a spinoff of “Got Yourself a Gun,” originally made by Nas, Kanye’s big brother’s one time adversary.
+Ironically the first line, “my first album…,” is a spinoff of “Got Yourself a Gun,” originally made by Nas, Kanye’s big brother, Jay-Z’s, one-time adversary.

 “Keep a plant in my car like Good Friday, keep my world godly.
 I stay grounded like my lobby, tagging ‘Bucket’ on the wall but never tatted on my body“

 Kanye West and Evidence eventually collaborated in the studio and touring circuit in 2004.
-Evidence silently procured a Grammy award for assisting in producing College Dropout‘s “Last Call.”
-Kanye handled production duties and was featured on the single, “This Way,” by Dilated Peoples, released on the album Neighborhood Watch.
-Later that year Dilated Peoples joined as opening act on the College Dropout Tour.
+Evidence silently procured a Grammy award for assisting in producing “Last Call” of College Dropout.
+Kanye handled production duties and was featured on the single “This Way” by Dilated Peoples, released on the album Neighborhood Watch.
+Later that year, Dilated Peoples joined as opening act on the College Dropout Tour.
 Circumstances would separate Evidence from the tour, but also box him and Kanye into the same corner.

 “When Kanye was chasing spaceships all over the nation, I was at the gravesite face on the pavement.
 Left “College Dropout,” first flight racing from Scranton, Pennsylvania on a crop plane praying.
 Heart ’bout to pop out my chest in Pittsburgh.
 Paranoid in first class, heard a voice whisper.
 Just touched back in LAX and my phone starts buzzin to a thousand texts.
 Out the gate and runnin like I’m motorless.
 (I Still Love You) explained if you don’t know the rest.“

-The rest” alludes to the passing of Evidence’s mother, Jana Taylor, two weeks after he left the tour.
-Three years later in 2007 Kanye would face the same misfortune, when his mother, Donda, paseed after complications with a cosmetic surgery.
-Both artists seem to have negotiated their mothers’ passing similarly [see below].
+The “rest” alludes to the passing of Evidence’s mother Jana Taylor two weeks after he left the tour.
+Three years later, in 2007, Kanye would face the same misfortune, when his mother Donda West passed after complications with a cosmetic surgery.
+Both artists seem to have negotiated their mothers’ passing similarly (see below).

-Evidence continues to be a visual arts practitioner with lauded and creative use of the mobile application, Instagram.
-He credits his mother, an accomplished photographer, for his snapshot art.
+Evidence continues to be a visual arts practitioner with lauded and creative use of the mobile application Instagram.
+He credits his mother Jana, an accomplished photographer, for his snapshot art.

 Evidence explains his mother’s influence on his use of Instagram with 2DopeBoyz (0:00 – 1:45)

-Kanye West has advanced his appreciation for visual arts with some of the most interesting album art and his Donda imprint, a design firm named after his mother Donda West.
+Kanye West has advanced his appreciation for visual arts with some abstract album art and his Donda imprint, a design firm named after his mother Donda West.